kirbster7/Deamazonifier/README.md

 After that, run the `on.sh` script.
 Just wait for it to get done, and enjoy your bloat-free tablet!

+Note: the adb binary included with this is for Darwin kernel.
+If you are using the Linux kernel, replace the included adb binary with one compiled for the Linux kernel.

 ## Removing
 Just run the `off.sh` script.